 The challenge is part of a two-pronged strategy: Knight funds large arts institutions that provide programming every day, to help them better engage audiences, and it supports new ideas through the Knight Arts Challenge so that everyone has a shot at making their ideas a reality.

-One thing you’ll notice about our Knight Arts Challenge winners is all have art at the core of their project, and reflect a high level of artistic excellence.
+One thing you’ll notice about our Knight Arts Challenge winners is all have art at the core of their project and reflect a high level of artistic excellence.

 And this year, we also are looking for projects that use technology — either as a tool for an artist’s work, as a way to attract and engage audiences, or to make art more accessible.
-Ultimately, the best edge is to have a great arts idea.

 We want to be surprised by the ideas we receive, and try not to prescribe what might be a good fit for the challenge.
 But below are some examples of past Knight Arts Challenge winners whose work authentically represents their city.